mlcommons/training_policies/CONTRIBUTING.md

  5. This document applies to ***new*** references, in v1.0 and after.
 Existing references from v0.7 and earlier should try to adhere as well, but are not required to.

      a.
 For example, Mini-Go was a v0.7 benchmark so it does not need to adhere to the new gradient accumulation requirement.

+6. Reference Platforms list:

+     a.
+Server with NVIDIA A100-SXM GPUs such as DGX-A100

+     b.
+Server with NVIDIA H100-SXM GPUs such as DGX-H100

+     c.
+Server with NVIDIA H200-SXM GPUs such as DGX-H200

+     d.
+Server with NVIDIA B200-SXM GPUs such as DGX-B200

+     e.
+Server with AMD Instinct MI355X GPUs

  ### Hyperparameters & thresholds: